kittykatattack/thepoetrybook/book.markdown

 ### Why The Poetry Book is cool ###

-- An entire website exists as a single, easy-to-read markdown file.
+- An all the content exists as a single, easy-to-read markdown file.
 - There are no moving parts, so nothing can break.
 - Content pages display instantly because they all exist in that single file.
 The browser doesn't need to make continual http requests to a server for each page.
 - You can manage the entire website offline, without needing a CMS or web server.
 You can do it in Notepad.